psliwa/PHPPdf/README.markdown

 * annotations
 * document metadata
 * bookmarks
-* improve interpretations of attributes and fixing found bugs
+* improve interpretation of attributes and fixing found bugs
 * column feature with equal columns strategy
 * improve table, header and footer for table, rowspan.
 Fix calculation of cell's min height when colspan is used.
 * refactoring